cissagatto/WinTieLoss/README.md

 - **`size.font`**: Font size for the plot labels.
 - **`wtl`**: A vector with labels for "Win", "Tie", and "Loss" (you can change to your language).

+### Semi-automated Analysis

+If you wish, there are also functions to help you analyze the results.
+For example, if you compared 30 models using 50 datasets, it may be difficult to interpret the results.
+See the functions in the analyis.R script, they were written to perform some calculations.
+There are examples of how to use them in the example.R file, in the example folder.

 ### Documentation